adamchainz/django-upgrade/docs/options.rst

 If this doesn’t work, ``--target-version`` defaults to 2.2, the oldest supported Django version when django-upgrade was created.

+.. option:: --check

+Avoid writing any changed files back.
+Instead, exit with a non-zero status code if any files would have been modified, and zero otherwise.

 .. option:: --exit-zero-even-if-changed

 Exit with a zero return code even if files have changed.